 Patrick Woolley is passionate about the development of healthy communities.
 By using sustainable resources and food-access programs, cities and counties across the country can provide nutrition and activities to foster vibrant and growing communities.
 Uniquely motivated people are critical to local health initiatives like access to clean water or opportunities in community-level sports and outdoor events.

 As a former collegiate baseball player who maintains an active passion for the game, he has personally devoted ample time and energy to these issues.
 He constantly strives to create pathways for others to do the same.
 That is why Attorney Woolley has created the Healthy Communities Scholarship.
 He hopes to help students pursue their educational goals and lighten their financial burden through this scholarship.

 This $1,000 scholarship will be awarded to a student who encourages sustainable and local health initiatives in their community.
-We are looking for students to write a 500-word statement on how they are working to better their homes.
+We are looking for students to write a 500-word statement on how they are working to better their communities and homes.
 One student will be selected for this award.
-The deadline to apply is May 31, 2023.
+The deadline to apply is May 31, 2024.

 - To qualify for the Healthy Communities Scholarship, an applicant must currently be enrolled in a course of study at any accredited community or junior college or an undergraduate or graduate degree program anywhere in the United States.
 High school graduates or GED holders who are about to start college-level studies are also eligible.